-Dr. Karen Ralls, medieval historian, Celtic, and world spiritualities scholar, obtained her PhD from the University of Edinburgh, followed by six years as Postdoctoral Fellow, Sr. Lecturer (Univ. of Edinburgh) and Deputy Curator of the Rosslyn Chapel Museum Art exhibition (Scotland) before relocating to Oxford, England, where she continues with her specialized research at Oxford University, UCL, and other archives.
-Noted for her groundbreaking 12th-14th c. medieval research in particular, Dr Ralls is a specialist in the High Middle Ages period.
+Dr. Karen Ralls, medieval historian, ancient art history and music / sound researcher, obtained her PhD from the University of Edinburgh, followed by six years as a Postdoctoral Fellow, lecturer, and Deputy Curator of the Rosslyn Chapel Museum Art exhibition (Scotland) before relocating to Oxford, England, where she continues with her specialized research at Oxford University, UCL, and other archives.
+Noted for her groundbreaking 12th-14th c. research in particular, Dr Ralls explores ancient and medieval history, historic sites, and music and sound.

-A former Visiting Scholar at UC Berkeley, Dr Ralls serves as professional Historical Consultant and Advisor for film / TV / media projects and documentaries (Discovery, The History Channel, National Geographic, BBC, etc), and for travel, charity and heritage-related projects.
-She completed a specialist Medieval and Renaissance Art History course at the Victoria and Albert (V&A) Museum in London.
-A medievalist originally from the US and based in Britain for over twenty years, Karen is also on Facebook and Linked In, and her website is www ancientquest com.
+A former Visiting Scholar at UC Berkeley, Dr Ralls serves as professional Historical Consultant and Advisor for film / TV / media projects and documentaries (Discovery, The History Channel, National Geographic, etc), and for travel, charity and heritage-related projects.
+She completed a specialist Medieval and Renaissance Art History course at the Victoria and Albert (V&A) Museum in London., and has been studying with US sound healing pioneer Jonathan Goldman, US expert John Beaulieu (tuning forks), and UK CymaScope inventor John Stuart Reid, to learn more about sound, geometry and visual imagery, and Bill Taylor (Ardival Harps, Scotland).
+A historian originally from the US and based in Britain for over twenty years, Karen is also on Facebook and Linked In, and her website is www.ancientquest.com.

 A musician (flutes, and wire-strung Celtic harp), Karen is also interested in further exploring links between history, art, symbols, music, and historical and sacred sites today, as a greater understanding of history can still provide us with key insights to powerfully assist us in transforming our own lives — and that of the planet — today.
 Join the Quest…